Links on This Page May Not Work with Internet Explorer - Use Firefox or Chrome

 Above photo is from a bar called, "Wanda's" in Adelanto, CA. It later burned to the ground.
 Lucky that we weren't playing there at the time because we used to leave our equipment there.
 We played there every week-end for 3 months.

 I retired from the USAF on 1 Jan 1982 and due to the job situation I had to quit the band in 1983.
-I began working for Roadway Express as a code clerk and my hours were from 8pm to 4am, Mon - Fri.
+I began working for Roadway Express as a code clerk and my hours were from 8pm to 4am, sometimes working week ends.
 So, that ended my band playing days.
 From March 1983 until January of 2013, I did not play guitar or bass at all.
 My guitars and amp went into the closet where they sat for the next 30 years.

-When my granddaughter expressed an interest in learning guitar just before Christmas in 2012, I decided to buy one of the Squier Strat packs and gave it to her for Christmas.
+Just before Christmas in 2012, my granddaughter expressed an interest in learning guitar.
+I decided to buy one of the Squier Strat packs and gave it to her for Christmas.
 I've been trying to teach her and remember the stuff I used to know.
 I never was a lead player and I forgot everything I ever knew.
 We are both progressing o.k. but we ain't gonna be makin' any records soon.
 It is great fun playing with my granddaughter and learning new stuff together.

 When I got out the Showman Reverb so we could practice, the pilot light and tubes came on but no sound at all.
 I didn't know that capacitors and resistors died when sitting for so long, plus it is a 1968 amplifier to begin with.
-In my quest the get the amp repaired, I ran across the Fender Forum, joined, and met guys like Arjay, aclempoppi, bluesky636, BMW2002Ti, shimmilou, tbazzone, and T2Stratman, to name just a few.
+In my quest the get the amp repaired, I ran across the original Fender Forum, joined, and met guys like Roger (AKA: "Arjay"), aclempoppi, bluesky636, BMW2002Ti, shimmilou, tbazzone, and T2Stratman, to name just a few.
 These fine and very knowledgeable folks helped me get my Showman Reverb back to pristine operating condition.
-My great thanks goes to Arjay and BMW2002Ti (for their vast knowledge and help).
+My great thanks goes to Arjay (AKA: "Roger") and BMW2002Ti (for their vast knowledge and help).
 Turns out BMW2002Ti, who knows Fender amp and tubes inside and out, lives not too far from me and took on the task of repairing my Showman.
-He practically re-built the amplifier, gave me constant updates and repaired my amp, which now works just like new.
+He practically re-built the amplifier (to the AB763 Blackface specs), gave me constant updates and repaired my amp, which now works just like new.

 During my 30 year absence from guitars, amps, etc., I didn't even realize that Fender CBS had been bought by the current owners and didn't even know that Fender (named Squier by Fender) products were produced in Japan, China, Korea and other countries.

 In the first part of 2013, through all my reading on the Fender Forum, I learned about the discontinued G-DEC 30 modeling amplifier.
-I became interested because of the features of the amp to play simulate amplifier tones and playing backing tracks and uses an SD card.
+I became interested because of the features of the amp to play simulate amplifier tones and playing backing tracks and it uses SD cards, which you can add your own backing tracks.
 So I found a practically new amp for a great price in April and bought it.
 For what it is and does, I am satisfied with the amp.
 It is fun to try and play lead along with the backing tracks.

 I have always like the Fender Super Reverb amplifiers.
-So, my Guitar Acquisition Syndrome (GAS) attacked in July 2013 and I started looking for a decent vintage SR. With Arjay's help I found what turned out to be a 1969 Silver Face Super Reverb (SFSR) on Craigslist for a reasonable price and I knew it would take some work to bring back to presentable condition.
-I received much help from Arjay on finding vintage parts for this amp and he sold me some nice items he had on hand.
+So, my Guitar Acquisition Syndrome (GAS) attacked in July 2013 and I started looking for a decent vintage SR. With Arjay (AKA: "Roger")'s help I found a 1969 Silver Face Super Reverb (SFSR) on Craigslist for a reasonable price and I knew it would take some work to bring back to presentable condition.
+I received much help from Arjay (AKA: "Roger") on finding vintage parts for this amp and he sold me some nice items he had on hand.
 Again, BMW2002Ti agreed to take on the task of going through the amp.
-Again, he did an outstanding job of bring the amp back to blackface specs and practically rebuilt it .
+Again, he did an outstanding job of bring the amp back to the AB763 Blackface specs and practically rebuilt it .
 The amp really sounds great.
 I can't thank these guys enough for all their help and advise.
 Here's what it looked like when I brought it home:

 The amp had Eminence speaker installed and no faceplate.
 The grill cloth was just screwed on from the outside.